idrispendisbey/arionum-scripts/README.md

 # Arionum Scripts

 A series of useful scripts for managing an Arionum testnet and/or mainnet node.
-For more information see http://www.arionum.com
+For more information, visit official site at http://www.arionum.com
+For some technical guides, visit http://www.aro.wiki

 # SCRIPT: Arionum Node Setup